mouseroot/Unity3D-Scripts/Readme.md

-Cursor2D
+Script|Description
-	- Script that manages the visibility of the mouse cursor aswell as the image that that is used as the cursor
+Cursor2D|Script that manages the visibility of the mouse cursor aswell as the image that that is used as the cursor

 Draggable
 	- Script that allows any object to be dragged, also allows locking the X,Y axis